The ultimate guide to calculations: how to do medical maths easily

 We should ideally be calculating resting energy requirements routinely in all of our hospitalised patients, especially our unwell patients!

-There are several different calculations which can be used, but the allometric formula RER = 70 x (bodyweight^0.75) is considered most accurate, especially in very small or very large patients.
+There are several different calculations which can be used, but the allometric formula RER = 70 x (bodyweight^0.75) is considered most accurate, especially in very small or very large patients - some of our other formulas, such as 30 x bodyweight + 70, can overestimate calories.

 To turn this into a nutritional plan, divide the RER by the calorific density of the food to calculate the mls or grams of food needed each day.